How Do I Schedule PostgreSQL Backups in Kubernetes With CronJobs?

-- Create a PersistentVolumeClaim (PVC): This will be used to store the PostgreSQL backups.
+- PersistentVolumeClaim (PVC): This component will be used to store the PostgreSQL backups securely.

-- Create a ConfigMap: This will store the backup script.
+- ConfigMap: This will hold the backup script necessary for executing the database dump.

-- Create a CronJob: This will run the backup script at specified intervals.
+- CronJob: This schedules and runs the backup script at defined intervals.

-Below is the Pulumi program in TypeScript to set up the above resources.
+Below is the Pulumi program in TypeScript that sets up the necessary resources for scheduling PostgreSQL backups.

 import * as pulumi from "@pulumi/pulumi";